Fiction

 Series like 'The Bridgertons' or 'More than Rivals' and films like the new adaptation of 'Wuthering Heights' emphasize longing

-BarcelonaPassionate glances, rubbing fingers and sighs.
-The yearning for desire has become one of the keys to some of the most successful audiovisual products among the public.
-In English, and on social media, the term yearning, which in its most literal translation would be anhel, but which is closer to the construction of desire over a slow burn and sustained over time.
-This concept is one of the core elements of Emerald Fennell's adaptation of Wuthering Heights, which has just arrived in cinemas: in this very free and somewhat baroque version of Emily Brontë's story, desire sustained over time and unfulfilled for many years has devastating consequences.
+BarcelonaPassionate glances, hands that brush and sighs.
+The yearning for desire has become one of the keys to some of the audiovisual products that work best with audiences.
+In English, and on social media, the term yearning has become popular, and it is used to define the building of desire that simmers slowly and is sustained over time.
+This concept is one of the core elements of Emerald Fennell's adaptation of Wuthering Heights, which has just arrived in cinemas: in this very free and slightly baroque version of Emily Brontë's story, desire sustained over time and unfulfilled for many years has devastating consequences.
 To make this adaptation, the English director was inspired by her interpretation of the book when she was a teenager.

 Cargando